dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

 Am I crazy here?
 I mean I don't want to open a pandora's box of racism because it's horrible.
 But we can't even manage our own damn country because we're worried about hurting people's feelings.
-My feeling are going to get pretty hurt if ethnic tensions spread to combine with others and cause our country to suffer serious consequences.
+My feelings are going to get pretty hurt if ethnic tensions spread to combine with others and cause our country to suffer serious consequences.
 And we could have stopped it, but didn't because we might hurt someone's